Euro's falling share in global reserves to accentuate weakness

 “It is precisely these holders that have the largest ongoing potential to sell euros,” Saravelos said.

-At its peak in 2009, the euro's share of global reserves hit 28 percent, having climbed from a low of 17.8 percent in 1999.
-During that period the euro gained over 60 percent against the dollar EUR=.
+At its peak in 2009, the euro’s share of global reserves hit 28 percent, having climbed from a low of 17.8 percent in 1999.
+During that period the euro gained over 60 percent against the dollar.

 Even at the height of the euro zone debt crisis in 2011/12, reserve managers sought the euro and diversified out of the dollar as the Federal Reserve pumped out money to reflate the economy.

-Now the European Central Bank has unleashed a 1 trillion euro asset purchase program, while the Fed is likely to tighten policy in coming months, boosting the dollar. .DXY
+Now the European Central Bank has unleashed a 1 trillion euro asset purchase programme, while the Fed is likely to tighten policy in coming months, boosting the dollar.

 “The fact that their share among allocated reserves fell does not only reflect a valuation effect due to euro depreciation,” said Commerzbank strategist Ulrich Leuchtmann.
 “It also shows that central bank reserve managers now are satisfied with a smaller euro share.”